Huy Hòa

 Food

-Restaurants also have some that will be closed, check with the restaurant you booked, make sure they are open on the first 3 days of the year.
+Restaurants also have some that will be closed, check with the restaurant you booked, and make sure they are open on the first 3 days of the year.

 If you’ve booked a package tour, you won’t have to worry about these issues because the operators have already booked it for you.